Mungo Jerry: Line-up changes and side-projects: 1972–1980s

-Eventually, Dorset found the group's good-time blues and jug band repertoire restricting, and in 1972 he released a solo album, Cold Blue Excursion, with his songs backed by strings and brass and, in one instance, a jazz band.
+Eventually, Dorset found the group's good-time blues and jug band repertoire restricting, and in 1972 - before the split of the original band - he released a solo album, Cold Blue Excursion, with his songs backed by strings and brass and, in one instance, a jazz band.
 His intention to broaden the group's appeal by recruiting a drummer led to King and Earl trying to sack him, but the management, regarding Dorset as inseparable in the public eye from Mungo Jerry, fired them both instead.
 Dorset and Godfrey, the bassist, recruited new members and presented a new sound, heard on the fourth album Boot Power.
+Ray Dorset got the "Mungo Jerry"-name as an artist and was able now to change the members of his band for the sound he wanted for the future.
 Colin Earl and Paul King went on to form The King Earl Boogie Band and recorded an album at Richard Branson's Manor Studio called Trouble at Mill, produced by Dave Cousins of Strawbs.
 Their June 1972 single "Plastic Jesus" was banned by the BBC.
 They played together on and off in the years following and ended up with a band called Skeleton Crew.

 Mungo Jerry's hits continued through to 1976 with "Open Up" (Top Twenty in Europe); "Alright, Alright, Alright" (a rewrite of an old French hit for Jacques Dutronc, and again a major hit worldwide reaching the Top 3 in the UK); "Wild Love"; "Long-Legged Woman Dressed in Black", "Hello Nadine" (European hit and Top Five in Canada), and "It's a Secret" (European hit).
 "You Don't Have to Be in the Army to Fight in the War" gave Mungo Jerry another hit.